-c) a request by the Ethics and Disciplinary Commission (EDC) or any other body of FIDE authorized by the FIDE Charter.
+- a) a report of the Chief Fair Play Officer or Chief Arbiter of a tournament; - b) FPL initiative; - c) a request by the Ethics and Disciplinary Commission (EDC) or any other body of FIDE authorized by the FIDE Charter.

-B. COMPLAINTS

-1. Any person having a FIDE Identity Number can file a complaint.

-2. All Complaints must be submitted in writing and addressed to the FPL through FIDE

-Office.
+3.2 Complaints

-3. In- and Post-Tournament-Complaints must be filed via the relevant Complaint form (Annexes A-B).
+- 3.2.1 Any person having a FIDE Identity Number can file a complaint. - 3.2.2 All Complaints must be submitted in writing and addressed to the FPL at fpl@fide.com. - 3.2.3 In- and Post-Tournament-Complaints must be filed via the relevant Complaint form (Annexes A-B).
 If a complaint does not meet this requirement, the complainant will be asked to submit the form within a specified period of time.
-If this does not happen, the chairperson of the FPL shall reject the complaint as inadmissible.

-4. The complainant shall provide all the information required in the Complaint Form and must detail the reasons why the Complaint is being made, listing all basis available at the time of filing.

-5. Oral or informal Complaints are not accepted.

-6. In-Tournament Complaints must be delivered to the chief arbiter.
-Upon receipt of an ITC, the chief arbiter shall a) inform the complainant about the penalty for filing a manifestly unfounded ITC;

-b) take steps to investigate the case in the usual manner, with reference to Article 12.9 for possible penalties;

-c) forward the complaint and his report including all findings to the FPL through FIDE Office.

-If the chief arbiter comes to the conclusion that the ITC is unfounded he may dismiss the complaint during the tournament, subject to his duties under III.B.6.c above.
-The player retains the right to file a Post-Tournament Complaint on the same incident.

-7. When a Post-Tournament Complaint is filed, the complaint must contain explanation of why an ITC was not filed earlier.

-8. All Complaints shall list all basis available at the time of filing.

-9. All Complaints based solely on the assumption that a person is playing stronger than expected due to his/her rating will be considered manifestly unfounded.

-10. FPL may initiate an investigation based on any piece of information that may come into its knowledge regarding a possible cheating incident, including false accusation.
+If this does not happen, the chairperson of the FPL shall reject the complaint as inadmissible. - 3.2.4 The complainant shall provide all the information required in the Complaint Form and must detail the reasons why the Complaint is being made, listing all basis available at the time of filing. - 3.2.5 Oral or informal Complaints are not accepted. - 3.2.6 In-Tournament Complaints must be delivered to the Chief Fair Play Officer.
+When there is no CFPO, then they should be addressed to the Chief Arbiter.
+Upon receipt of an ITC, the Chief Fair Play Officer or the CA shall: - a) Inform the complainant about the penalty for filing a manifestly unfounded ITC; - b) Take steps to investigate the case in the usual manner, with reference to Article 12.9 for possible penalties; - c) Forward the complaint and their report including all findings to the FIDE FPL and FIDE ARB. - If the Chief Fair Play Officer comes to the conclusion that the ITC is unfounded he may dismiss the complaint during the tournament, subject to his duties under 3.2.6.c above.
+The player retains the right to file a Post-Tournament Complaint on the same incident. - 3.2.7 When a Post-Tournament Complaint is filed, the complaint must contain an explanation of why an ITC was not filed earlier. - 3.2.8 All Complaints shall list all basis available at the time of filing. - 3.2.9 All Complaints based solely on the unsupported assumption that a person is playing stronger than expected due to his/her rating will be considered manifestly unfounded. - 3.2.10 FPL may initiate an investigation based on any piece of information that may come into its knowledge regarding a possible cheating incident, including false accusation.

-11. When an investigation is triggered by a request by EDC or any other body of FIDE authorized by the FIDE Charter, FPL shall act as a Fact-Finding Committee of the triggering body.

-12. All information about complaints and investigations shall remain confidential until an investigation is completed by the FPL.
+- 3.2.11 When an investigation is triggered by a request by EDC or any other body of FIDE authorized by the FIDE Charter, FPL shall act as a Fact-Finding Committee of the triggering body. - 3.2.12 All information about complaints and investigations shall remain confidential until an investigation is completed by the FPL.
+Relevant FIDE officials and other involved parties will receive information as deemed appropriate by the IP; however, strict confidentiality must be maintained throughout the investigation process.
 In case of breach of confidentiality requirements by complainants or the Chief Arbiter or any other person with knowledge of the complaint or the investigation before the investigation is completed, the FPL can refer all offenders to the EDC.